andres-moreno/reagent-modal/README.md

 ```

 Here `p-2` and `text-3xl` are `tailwindcss` utility classes.
 I find it
-useful to include CSS at a higher level in the component
+useful to include higher level CSS in the elements themselves.
+Time
-themselves.
-Time will tell if this is a good idea.
+will tell if this is a good idea.

 The `show-modal-button` is also simple--a button with an `:on-click`
 function that launches the modal.
 When the user clicks on this button

 * We put a `[:show-modal]` event on the event queue which will result
   in the modal dialog being shown to the user
-* We blur the button so that it is no longer focused.
-We could move
+* We blur the `show-modal` button so that it is no longer focused.
+We
-  this side-effect to the event dispatch handler but it doesn't make
+  could move this side-effect to the event dispatch handler but it
-  that much difference and we are forced to handle some side-effects
+  doesn't make that much difference and we are forced to handle some
-  in the view code anyway, as discussed above.
+  side-effects in the view code anyway, as discussed above.

 ```clojure
 (defn show-modal-button []